CrowdCurio/audio-annotator/README.md

 Developed by [StefanieMikloska](github.com/StefanieMikloska), [CrowdLab @ Univertsity of Waterloo](http://edithlaw.ca/people.html) and [MARL @ New York University](http://steinhardt.nyu.edu/marl/).

-When used in academic work please cite: TBD.
+When used in academic work please cite:

+> M. Cartwright, A. Seals, J. Salamon, A. Williams, S. Mikloska, D. MacConnell, E. Law, J. Bello, and O. Nov.
+"Seeing sound: Investigating the effects of visualizations and complexity on crowdsourced audio annotations."
+In *Proceedings of the ACM on Human-Computer Interaction*, 1(1), 2017.

 ### Description
 audio-annotator is a web interface that allows users to annotate audio recordings.